Teaching English in Switzerland

 What you can do is check out some of the excellent online newsgroups such as Expats-in-Switzerland or websites such as ETAS (English Teaching Association in Switzerland) and keep an eye out for job postings.
 You can even announce your desire to move to Switzerland, describe your qualifications and your skills, and see if anyone based in Switzerland can help.

 A word of warning: in some countries you may feel that you can get away without a visa.
 Don’t even think about this in Switzerland.
 This is a place where people know who you are and where you are.
 You might think you’ve been keeping a low profile but you'll feel pretty silly when the authorities knock on your door at 7 a.m. and escort you to the airport.

 EU nationals have an easier time of it since The Free Movement of Persons regulations were enacted in 2002.
-Full details can be found on the excellent federal site "imes" (Federal Department of Foreign Affairs: Living Abroad).
+Full details can be found on the excellent federal site "imes" (Federal Department of Foreign Affairs: Information regarding entry into Switzerland and residence).
 In brief an EU national can work for an initial three months without a permit (though you must register with the police), can actively look for work, and can even apply for an extension of another three months if he or she has yet to find a job.
 This is great news for freelance teachers.

 Because of the strict regulations outlined above many expats got into TESOL after they arrived.
 They came here when their wife or husband got a job in Switzerland and never went home again; they fell in love and came here to marry a Swiss (as I did) or they arrived as a nurse, an engineer, a real estate consultant, or a language assistant, etc. and at some point changed their careers, picking up a permit to stay and a teaching qualification on the way.